JetBrains/kotlin-native/samples/gitchurn/README.md

 To build use `../gradlew assemble` or `./build.sh`.

-Now you can run the program directly
+To run use `../gradlew runProgram` or execute the program directly:

-    ./build/exe/main/release/<platform>/gitchurn.kexe ../../
+    ./build/bin/gitChurn/main/release/executable/gitchurn.kexe ../../

 It will print most frequently modified (by number of commits) files in repository.